cseagle/blc/README.md

 The plugin is dependent on Ghira processor specifications which you will need to copy over from your own Ghidra installation.
-Installing Ghidra is a simple matter of unzipping the latest Ghidra release, for example: https://ghidra-sre.org/ghidra_9.1_PUBLIC_20191023.zip Within the extracted Ghidra foler, you will find a `Ghidra` subdirectory which, in turn, contains a `Processors` subdirectory.
+Installing Ghidra is a simple matter of unzipping the latest Ghidra release, for example: https://ghidra-sre.org/ghidra_9.1_PUBLIC_20191023.zip Within the extracted Ghidra folder, you will find a `Ghidra` subdirectory which, in turn, contains a `Processors` subdirectory.
 The decompiler needs access to files contained under `Ghidra/Processors`.
 By default the plugin looks for the environment variable `$GHIDRA_DIR` which it expects to point at your Ghidra